mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 print(system.bus.label, analysis.constraint.balance.active)
 ```

-During the execution of functions that add or update power system components, these constraints are automatically adjusted to reflect the current configuration of the power system.
-An example of this adaptability is demonstrated below:
+During the execution of functions that add or update power system components, these constraints are automatically adjusted to reflect the current configuration of the power system, for example:
 ```@example DCOptimalPowerFlow
 updateBus!(system, analysis; label = "Bus 3", active = 0.1)
 updateGenerator!(system, analysis; label = "Generator 2", status = 0)